-Overarching Need as identified in To create a school climate and culture that is supportive.
-CNA Section 3.2 Root Cause # 1 To create a school climate and culture that is supportive of students, staff, and the community.
+Overarching Need as identified in By 2024, we will enhance our school culture by ensuring a safe and healthy learning CNA Section 3.2 environment with the use of Positive Behavior Intervention and Suppport (PBIS) Program as measured by the state and school base climate survey.
+Root Cause # 1 To create a school climate and culture that is supportive of students, staff, and the community.
 Parent engagement or communication with the school.
-There needs to be a mentor program for faculty and staff.
+Making sure there is a clear, consistent expectation of behavior throughout the school.
 Goal By 2024 we will enhance our school culture by ensuring a safe and healthy learning environment with the use of our Positive Behavior Intervention and Support (PBIS) program as measured by the state and school base climate survey.

 Action Step Provide Professional Learning to aid in the implementation of strategies and differentiated

 instruction

 Funding Sources Title I, Part A

 N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

-Success Criteria for Agendas, sign-in sheet, lesson plans
+Method for Monitoring Agendas, sign-in sheet, lesson plans

 Implementation

-Success Criteria for Impact on Data
+Method for Monitoring Data

-Student Achievement
+Effectiveness

 Position/Role Responsible Admin/ Title I

 CTL

 Timeline for Implementation Weekly